Ode to the JanSport D3 backpack

 My son-in-law, Riles, was with me at the time and I’m sure he was

 I hoisted the pack onto my back, where it belonged, and headed toward the cabin like a Pacific Crest Trail thru-hiker approaching their end-point at the Canadian border.
 Passers-by gazed at me with admiration and envy, cheering me on as I marched proudly, weighted down by an empty pack that would surely carry a lifetime of memories (with room to spare).
-After most of my life without one, I finally owned a Jansport D3 like Mr. Baird’s.
+After most of my life without one, I finally owned a JanSport D3.
 Once back at the cabin our guests quickly acknowledged that they had underestimated the magnificence of the pack.
-They gathered around to admire my find and asked me to once again recount the backstory that led to my fascination with the Jansport D3.
+They gathered around to admire my find and asked me to once again recount the backstory that led to my fascination with the JanSport D3.
 The only thing missing was a campfire.

 My life was complete.

 and I instantly felt bad for not paying the full asking price.
 The eBay Pack is in even better shape than the Haggle Sale Pack.
 There are no signs of wear or corrosion on any of the frame components and only some minor scuff marks on the frame itself.
 And while the bag has some minor staining from use, it’s in great shape as well.
 The zippers slide like new (I did wax them just for good measure) and the leather attachment patches don’t appear to have seen much (if any) use.
 The leather crampon pad has some light scuffs but is very clean.
 Of course I cleaned and conditioned the leather, just to give it that “new pack feel”.
-While I don’t know the exact manufacture date of either pack, it’s safe to say they are of the same vintage although the eBay Pack would appear to be a tad newer as evidenced by the improved buckle on the hip belt and more “modern” shoulder straps.
+While I don’t know the exact manufacture date of either pack, it’s safe to say they are of the same vintage, although the eBay Pack would appear to be a tad older as evidenced by the shoulder straps that feature center-tucked stitching.
+The hip belt buckle on the orange pack is also of an older design.
 Other than that they’re virtually identical.
-So now, with a donor pack, I have ample replacement components to offer the confidence I want while out on the trails.
+So now, with a donor pack, I have ample replacement components to offer the confidence I need for f I plan to take one of these packs out on the trails.
 I’ve hung both D3 packs proudly in the garage until I decide to do something with them—if I decide to do something with them.
 I may not.
 After all, owning a classic doesn’t have to entail actually using it.
-Just knowing I now own a piece of my youth—something that was beyond my reach when I was a backpacker—may be enough.
+Just knowing I now own a piece (or two) of my youth—something that was beyond my reach when I was a backpacker—may be enough.
 And if Mrs. UA complains I’ll just remind her that it’s not like I’m collecting 1971 Plymouth Hemi Cudas (something I’ve also wanted since my youth).